• Skip to primary navigation

 Egg into a Jar

-Watch an egg magically drop into a jar after heating the air inside, which starts to escape past the egg; then, as the air cools again, the now higher-pressure air on the outside forces the egg into the jar.
+Watch an egg magically drop into a jar.
+This happens because the air inside the jar is heated by the lit matches.
+After heating, the air starts to escape past the egg and as the air cools, the now higher pressure air on the outside forces the egg into the jar.

 a boiled peeled egg dropping into a bottle